jundalisay/spblist/content/en/faqs/spiritual.md

 Carnivores such as wolves and vultures are designed to ingest lower wavelength, while herbivores ingest shorter.

 <!-- Plants get energy directly as solar wavelengths which they use to absorb nutrients from the soil. -->
+{{< /l >}}

+{{< l a="Spiritual-Superphysics" >}}
 Samadhi requires very short wavelengths.
 So we recommend a plant-based diet for those aiming for samadhi.

 For the rest, science advocates a planetary health diet which is mostly short wavelength, which might be good enough for some spiritual experiences.
 But at least, it will make the mind subtler.

+If you must eat meat, at least imagine the animal you're eating being killed just to be food for you.
+It would be an exercise to expand your mind to think and feel beyond your self and into others.
-{{< /r >}}
+{{< /l >}}